Flavor, transverse momentum, and azimuthal dependence of charged pion multiplicities in SIDIS with 10.6 GeV electrons: The Experiment

 \subsection{Readout trigger and data acquisition}

 The trigger consisted of in-time signals on any three out of the four hodoscope planes in each spectrometer.
 This ensured essentially 100\% trigger efficiency.
-The timing resolution of each plane was about 0.5 ns, resulting in an accuracy of typically 0.3 ns for the electron-pion time difference, when using multiple planes.
+The timing resolution of each plane was about 0.5 ns, resulting in an accuracy of typically 0.3 ns for the electron-pion time difference.
 The trigger signaled the Data Acquisition (DAQ) system~\cite{coda} to read out pulse time and height information for all the detectors in both spectrometers, and record them at rates of up to 3000 Hz.
-In Spring 2018, a buffering system was not in place, which meant that up to 40\% of events were not recorded.
-Buffering mode was implemented for Fall 2018, resulting in 100\% of events being recorded.
-Data runs typically lasted one hour.

 During the Spring 2018 runs (settings I and II), several problems caused a rate-dependent loss of information for the desired electron-pion coincidences.
-These included a non-optimal configuration of the Flash ADC modules used to read out pulse heights, non-optimal timing windows for the multi-hit TDCs, and the use of more than one trigger type, such as pre-scaled triggers from the HMS or SHMS only.
 The multiplicative correction factor $C_{DT}$ for these effects, determined by running with different beam currents under otherwise identical conditions, was parameterized as: $C_{DT}= 1.03 + 0.19 (R_{HMS} + R_{SHMS})$ where $R_{HMS}$ and $R_{SHMS}$ are the trigger rates in the two spectrometers, in MHz.
-The factor of 1.03 at zero luminosity was obtained by comparing a few measurements made at identical kinematic settings during Setting I and III, under the assumption that systematic normalization errors were under much better control after Spring 2018.
-After many improvements to the hardware setup during the summer of 2018, the correction was found to be much smaller: $C_{DT}= 1 + 0.04 (R_{HMS} + R_{SHMS})$.
+The factor of 1.03 at zero luminosity was obtained by comparing to Spring 2018 runs (setting III), for which most of the problems of settings I and II were fixed, and the luminosity correction is much smaller: $C_{DT}= 1 + 0.04 (R_{HMS} + R_{SHMS})$.